 All students accepted into the doctoral program must have received a bachelor's or a master's degree in geology or a related field prior to enrolling and must complete a minimum of sixty semester hours beyond the bachelor's degree (including twelve hours of dissertation) for the Ph.D. degree.
+For the Ph.D. degree, at least 30 semester hours of the 60 graded course hours of credit must be earned from 5000-level courses, excluding 6V99, as part of the graduate program.
 The Graduate Record Examination (GRE) General Test is required within the last five years.
 The student's Advisory Committee shall consider his/her past course work and determine the courses needed for this degree.
 There is no foreign language requirement.
 All students are required to pass a preliminary examination during their second semester of residence.
-The dissertation must be completed as three first-authored papers published in refereed journals.
-All students must enroll in GEO 5050 (Geology Technical Sessions) each semester that he/she is in residence, and must enroll in the GEO 5V90 Grant Proposal-Writing Seminar during the first fall semester of their residence.
+The dissertation must be completed as a minimum of three first-authored papers published in refereed journals approved by the student's committee.
+All students must enroll in GEO 5050 (Geology Technical Sessions) each semester that he/she is in residence, and must enroll in the GEO 5V90 Grant Proposal Writing Seminar during the first fall semester of their residence.
 For further details, see the section on doctoral degrees in the General Information section of this catalog.
-The student may not take more than 10 hours of 5V90.
+The student may not take more than 10 hours of 5V90 except with approval of their dissertation committee.